 It’s tempting to tinker away as you write, fixing SPAG (spelling, punctuation and grammar), beautifying descriptions, and making other tweaks.
 Yet this instinct to edit also easily becomes procrastination.
-Driven by a fear of moving forwards into less tidy or perfect creative territory.

 It’s not always a question of how to get motivated, but how to stop bad habits that chip away at focus and productivity.
 Try to foster habits such as:

 - Writing a brief list of what you want to achieve this writing session before you start